Nutamy/Nutamy/README.md

 - 👋 Hi, I’m @Nutamy
-- 👀 I’m interested in Machine learning, Data Science.
+- 👀 I’m interested in Unity and Game development.
-- 🌱 I’m currently learning Matplotlib
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on sientists, jurnalists.
+- 💞️ I’m looking to collaborate on artists, game designers.
 - 📫 How to reach me ko7ulina@gmail.com